praveencash/python-mini-projects/README.md

 > A menu-based contact manager where users can add, view, search, and delete contacts using a Python dictionary.

 **File:** `Contact Book.py`

+---

+### 7. Student Grade Tracker
+> A menu-driven app to add, view, update, and delete student grades using a dictionary.
+Handles case-insensitive names and gives clean feedback for each operation.

+**File:** `Student Grade Tracker.py`